The Angantyr model for Heavy-Ion Collisions in PYTHIA8: Introduction

+The \fritiof model did not explicitly include diffractive excitation.
+We note, however, that if the mass distribution for diffractive excitation can be approximated by $dP\propto dM^2/M^2$, then the contribution from a diffractively excited nucleon is very similar to the contribution from an average wounded nucleon in the \fritiof model or from the analysis in \citeref{Bialas:2004su}.
+The wounded nucleons in \fritiof can therefore effectively represent both non-diffractively and diffractively wounded nucleons.

-In ref.~\cite{Bierlich:2016smv} we introduced the concept of \emph{primary} and \emph{secondary absorptive} interactions, when a projectile nucleon is interacting absorptively with more than one target nucleon.
+(iv) At high energies, the \textit{hard} partonic sub--collisions (scaling with \NN\ sub-collisions rather than wounded nucleons) play a very essential role.
+It is therefore necessary to account for those specifically in events with multiple \NN\ collisions, \eg\ when one projectile nucleon interacts with several target nucleons (or \emph{vice versa}).
+In \citeref{Bierlich:2016smv} we introduced the concept of \emph{primary} and \emph{secondary absorptive} interactions, when a projectile nucleon is interacting absorptively with more than one target nucleon.
 The corresponding \NN\ parton-level event could be generated using the full multi-parton interaction (MPI) machinery in \pytppp, for both absorptive and diffractive interactions.
-To generate fully exclusive final states in \AA\ collisions, we have to calculate all sub-collisions between a nucleon $\mu$ in the projectile and nucleon $\nu$ in the target, study the number of multiple sub-interactions for all nucleons $\mu$ and $\nu$, and here separate diffractive from non-diffractive (absorptive) interactions.
+To generate fully exclusive final states in \AA\ collisions, we then have to calculate all sub-collisions between a nucleon $\mu$ in the projectile and nucleon $\nu$ in the target, study the number of multiple sub-interactions for all nucleons $\mu$ and $\nu$, and here separate diffractive from non-diffractive (absorptive) interactions.
 This process is fully described in \sectref{sec:woundet-to-fs}.

 We now return to the question of QGP formation.
 In the current version of \angantyr the generated partonic states are hadronised using the string fragmentation model in \pytppp, without including any final-state collective effects.
 In this way the model can be used as a starting point for implementing and analysing new models for collectivity.
 As an example we showed \cite{Bierlich:2015rha} that an enhanced strangeness production can be expected in (high multiplicity) \pp\ collisions, due to overlapping colour strings forming ``ropes'', in agreement with experimental observations \cite{ALICE:2017jyt}.
-Furthermore we demonstrated in refs.~\cite{Bierlich:2014xba,Bierlich:2017vhg} that the enhanced density also ought to give an outward pressure, which may explain the observed flow-like effects in \pp\ scattering.
+Furthermore we demonstrated in \citerefs{Bierlich:2014xba,Bierlich:2017vhg} that the enhanced density also ought to give an outward pressure, which may explain the observed flow-like effects in \pp\ scattering.

 In the present version of the model we limit ourselves to general features like distributions of particle density in rapidity and $p_\perp$, postponing a discussion of flow-like effect to a coming publication.
 We would like to emphasise, however, that the model can still be used as an important tool for understanding non-flow effects on experimental observables designed to measure flow and other collective behaviours.